How effective is the progestogen-only pill?

 - can remember to take a pill regularly

-- can’t take oestrogen containing contraceptives
+- can’t or don’t want to take oestrogen containing contraceptives

 Who shouldn’t use it?

 - take other medicines that may affect the pill